Michigan Sales and Use Tax

 If you are not sure if you have established nexus in Michigan, you can usually get free help by contacting the Michigan Department of Treasury.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Michigan.
 Click here for listing of recommended resources.

-Special rules applying to Michigan sales tax and use taxes?
+Special rules applying to Michigan:

 - Shipping is taxable.